Eclipse-Phase-Unofficial/ep-character-creator/README.md

 ## Testing
 ### Using the built in php web server
 1. Set up the database.
-2. From a command prompt in the `src` directory run `php -S localhost:8080`
+2. From a command prompt in the top level of this project run `php artisan serve`
 3. Browse to http://localhost:8080

 ### Using Docker-Compose